sparkflows/sparkflows-docs/docs/rest-api-token/restapi-python.rst

    :width: 60%

-Infer Cluster Configurations
+Infer Hadoop Cluster Configurations
 -----------------------------

-The below code in Python invokes the Fire Insights REST API to infer the cluster configurations.
-It then saves the infer cluster configurations as updated values.
+The below code in Python invokes the Fire Insights REST API to infer Hadoop cluster configurations.
+It then saves the infer cluster Hadoop configurations as updated values.

 ::